-Representatives from major jazz labels attend the competition each year because it is one of the most highly respected events in the worldwide music community and the place to discover the rising stars of tomorrow.
+Representatives from major jazz labels attend the competition each year because it is one of the most highly respected events for the worldwide music community and the place to discover the rising stars of tomorrow.
 Additionally, prominent members of the business, entertainment, and political communities are on hand to support the Institute’s mission and the future of jazz.

 The competition is internationally recognized as the most significant event for identifying and launching the careers of young aspiring jazz artists.
 The accomplishments of Joshua Redman, winner of the 1991 saxophone competition, are very impressive.
 Redman signed with Warner Bros.
 Records, released a series of #1 Billboard albums, and was named DownBeat Artist of the Year in 1994.
 Marcus Roberts, winner of the 1987 piano competition, released numerous #1 albums on the jazz charts and served as Artistic Director of the Lincoln Center Jazz Orchestra.
-Other past competition winners, including Cécile McLorin Salvant, Joey DeFrancesco, Jane Monheit, Chris Potter, Jorge Rossy and Jacky Terrasson, each enjoy a strong recording and touring presence.
+Other past competition winners, including Cécile McLorin Salvant, Joey DeFrancesco, Jane Monheit, Chris Potter, Marquis Hill and Jacky Terrasson, each enjoy a strong recording and touring presence.
 Dozens of other semifinalists have forged successful careers as jazz performers and educators and are making a lasting impact on jazz.